 Kara Korosec, a remote senior customer success manager at HubSpot, says, "I used to coordinate Secret Santa at my last company, a 100% remote company.
 I set up a spreadsheet where everyone listed some of their interests, then we used a random generator to assign secret Santas.
 Everyone had a budget of $50 and used the spreadsheet as inspiration for what to get.
 After the gifts were mailed, we had a Zoom where we shared our gifts and guessed who our secret Santa was."

 2. Make it interactive.

-Virtual events might automatically feel "hands-off."
-However, these events can still be interactive.
+Virtual events might automatically feel "hands-off" — but this doesn't have to be the case.
 In Korosec's secret Santa example, they opened the gifts on a live Zoom call.

 The goal here is to be creative.

 Eimear Marrinan, a director of culture at HubSpot, says, "There are a ton of amazing remote vendors and minority-owned businesses that we partner with in the Culture Team.
 They are doing amazing work.
 If your budget allows for it, consider outsourcing to the experts.
 A few brilliant events I have seen: Ski Chalet Experience, Walkthrough Christmas Markets, Cocktails in a Winter Wonderland!"

 There are several online games and activities you can use for your virtual holiday party.
 Below are some of our favorite interactive remote activities: